hyperledger-archives/sawtooth-core/docs/source/app_developers_guide.rst

 used to modify state, while client programs typically submit transactions and view state.

-SDKs are provided in several languages: Go, Java, Javascript, and Python.
+SDKs are provided in several languages: C++, Go, Java, Javascript, and Python.

 .. toctree::
    :maxdepth: 2